 - Math Tutoring Center (MaRCS): Ask a tutor for help and explore other available math resources. - UTEP Library: Access a wide range of resources including online, full-text access to thousands of journals and eBooks plus reference service and librarian assistance for enrolled students. - Help Desk: Students experiencing technological challenges (email, Blackboard, software, etc.) can submit a ticket to the UTEP Helpdesk for assistance.
-Contact the Helpdesk via phone, email, chat, website, or in person if on campus. - University Writing Center (UWC): Submit papers here for assistance with writing style and formatting, ask a tutor for help and explore other writing resources.

-• Military Student Success Center: UTEP welcomes military-affiliated students to its degree programs, and the Military Student Success Center and its dedicated staff (many of whom are veterans and students themselves) are here to help personnel in any branch of service to reach their educational goals.
+Contact the Helpdesk via phone, email, chat, website, or in person if on campus. - University Writing Center (UWC): Submit papers here for assistance with writing style and formatting, ask a tutor for help and explore other writing resources. - Military Student Success Center: UTEP welcomes military-affiliated students to its degree programs, and the Military Student Success Center and its dedicated staff (many of whom are veterans and students themselves) are here to help personnel in any branch of service to reach their educational goals. - The Student Success Helpdesk understands that juggling life and school can be difficult.
+They have a team dedicated to providing students with support for challenges such as: financial literacy; paying for college; and food, housing, and transportation resources.